HaxeFlixel/flixel-docs/documentation/04_tutorials/11-part-x-winning-and-losing-and-menus.html.md

 	[GameOverState.hx](https://github.com/HaxeFlixel/flixel-demos/blob/master/Tutorials/TurnBasedRPG/source/GameOverState.hx)

-If you test your game, you should be able to trigger the GameOverState by either dying in combat or defeating the boss, and then clicking on the button in the GameOverState will take you back to our MenuState so you can play again.
+If you test your game, you should be able to trigger the `GameOverState` by either dying in combat or defeating the boss, and then clicking on the button in the `GameOverState` will take you back to our `MenuState` so you can play again.
 If all of that works, you're on the right track!
-But… our MenuState is looking a little bland, now… let's fix that up!
+But… our `MenuState` is looking a little bland, now… let's fix that up!

 [](../images/04_tutorials/0021.png)

-1. Let's add a title and an options button to the MenuState:
+1. Let's add a title and an options button to the `MenuState`:

 	```haxe
 	private var _txtTitle:FlxText;